The Children of Peace: Theology

 As an offshoot of the Society of Friends, the Children of Peace shared most Quaker belief, especially in the innate presence of God (the "inner light") in every person.
-Like the Quakers, they practiced a spontaneous ministry, and eschewed a "hireling clergy."
+Like the Quakers, they practised a spontaneous ministry, and eschewed a "hireling clergy."
 David Willson was thus never their paid minister, and he never, in fact, entered the Temple during the monthly alms ceremony there.
 Like the Quakers, they also rejected any written creed or tests of faith: "We have no written creed, and therefore we have no image to quarrel about, or literal rule to argue for, we are against nobody, but for all."

 Willson, however, did receive "impressions on the mind", visions calling him to "ornament the Christian Church with the glory of Israel."
 He interpreted this as a call to rebuild Solomon's Temple as the new Jerusalem.
 During the 1830s, his preaching became more millenarian, prophesying the coming of a Messiah who would overthrow the British empire and establish God's kingdom on earth.
 He viewed his small group as the new Israelites lost in the wilderness of Upper Canada, whom the new Messiah would come to lead.

 After the Rebellion of 1837, the sect lost many of the more distinctive theological features which marked its early stages.